koushalsmodi/MedicalCoding/README.md

 # MedicalCoding
 Predicting ICD-10 codes based on doctor's notes.
-Please head to the master branch for codes.
+Please head to the "Master" branch for codes.